fictiontoreality/dsrp/README.md

 modifying the `PRIME_BIT_LENGTH` and `DESIRED_GENERATOR` respectively
 at the top of the script.

-NOTE: The script may not produce a safe prime that matches your desired generator - if so, just re-run the script until it produces one.

 ## Additional information

 TODO: Tell users more about the package: where to find more information, how to